 If you’re looking for the best Tokyo viewpoints, there are more than enough skyscrapers to choose from.
 Looking down upon the largest metropolitan area in the world, 38 million people, is a wonder to behold that shouldn’t me missed.

-From the flashy Skytree to the free-to-enter Tokyo Government Metropolitan Building, there’s a view of Tokyo for every budget.
+From the flashy Skytree in Sumida to the free-to-enter Tokyo Government Metropolitan Building in Shinjuku, there’s a view of Tokyo for every budget.
 Some views highlight the iconic red pinnacle, Tokyo Tower, and others allow you to catch a glimpse of Mt.
 Fuji on clear days.

 Whatever your budget is, here are your best Tokyo viewpoints!